fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 #### emergencyRadioCapabilityType

-The property `emergencyRadioCapabilityType` is ued to exchange information about the types of emergency radios carried on board th aircraft.
+The property `emergencyRadioCapabilityType` is ued to exchange information about the types of emergency radios carried on board the aircraft.
 It shall consist of zero or more of the following values, separated by a space character:
 - `EMERGENCY_LOCATOR_TRANSMITTER`: Emergency locator transmitter (ELT) is available.
 - `ULTRA_HIGH_FREQUENCY`: UHF on frequency 243.0 MHz is available.